theusefulmonk/Vocabulary-Discovery-in-Late-Antique-Texts/Vocabulary-Discovery-in-Late-Antique-Texts.md

 --color=always *.pdf | grep -v -e '[Zz]u'
 ```

-In this example, we find instances of the word Ende but which are not preceded by the word Zu, because the phrase "Zu Ende" is very common in these translations.
-It corresponds to *šlem*, a scribal note in the mss. common at the end of a *madrāšâ* or collection of *madrāšê*.
+In this example, we find instances of the word *Ende* but which are not preceded by the word *Zu*, because the phrase *Zu Ende* is very common.
+It is Beck's usual translation of *šlem*, a scribal note in the mss. typical at the end of a *madrāšâ* or collection of *madrāšê*.
+Being a scribal note, it is of no interest for understanding Ephrem's word usage, so we exclude it in the present inquiry.

 Here's a version that omits the `-C` flag.
 It is not useful when using the command in a pipeline to produce a report.